Filecoin

 When dealbot cannot reach any provider for storage checks:

-- The coverage gap criterion fires equally for all providers — no one gains or loses ground relative to peers
+- Because the gap affects all providers equally, no one gains or loses ground relative to peers

 - The Bayesian score still reflects retention and retrieval performance